RaisulislamRimon/milestone5-module26-baap-er-bank/README.md

 - 26-5 Create Deposit and withdraw amount Input Fields
 - 26-6 Get User deposit and set deposit total value
 - 26-7 Update deposit and balance and handle string add
+- 26-8 Money withdraw and reduce balance for withdraw